MadExploits/php-terminal/README.md

-# php-terminal
+# Mad Terminal
-Terminal Using PHP
+* Terminal Using PHP

+upload `terminal.php` to your server.